-How To Improve The SEO Of Your Blog Posts In Squarespace
+How To SEO Blog Posts In Squarespace - Essential Tips!

 Want to increase traffic to your Squarespace website?
-A good way is to create blog posts on topics people may be searching for, related to your business.
+A good way is to work on your Squarespace SEO and create blog posts on topics people may be searching for.
 But to really start getting results you need to put into place basic SEO so your posts can be found.

 Put into place these simple tips to your posts and pages to see a gradual increase in your page rank.
 But remember, SEO is a marathon, not a sprint!